 Make sure you can self treat any minor ailments, cuts and grazes while you’re in Ireland.
 Some parts of the country are remote and getting to a well stocked pharmacy isn’t always a short walk or drive.
 Take a look at this post so you pack the essentials in your travel first aid kit.

 No traveller worth their salt would leave home without a decent travel insurance policy.
-You can use the widget below to look up a policy that is right for you:
+You can use the widget in the sidebar to look up a policy that is right for you.

 Essential reading: what travel documents to pack for a road trip